ProteinsWebTeam/interpro-blog/_posts/2020-11-25-Technical-view-of-the-InterPro-client.md

 - Any change in the browser history (e.g. using the back button, editing the URL in the bar), forces an update in the Redux location data structure, and then again components get updated.

 ![customLocation.png]({{site.baseurl}}/assets/media/images/posts/client/customLocation.png)

-Cascade of events happening when a user clicks on a link pointing to a different page in InterPro.
-In the initial step (1) of this scenario, the app is already in the page [/entry/InterPro/](https://www.ebi.ac.uk/interpro/entry/InterPro/) and the redux states represent that location as shown on the table.
-And then (2) the user clicks on [IPR000001](https://www.ebi.ac.uk/interpro/entry/InterPro/IPR000001/).
-The new logic for internal links updates the redux state (3).
-This triggers a series of events, including updating the URL (4) using the browser history API, and updating all the components that read the location from the state (5).
+**Figure 3.** Cascade of events happening when a user clicks on a link pointing to a different page in InterPro.
+(1) In the initial step of this scenario, the app is already in the page [/entry/InterPro/](https://www.ebi.ac.uk/interpro/entry/InterPro/) and the redux states represent that location as shown on the table.
+(2) The user clicks on [IPR000001](https://www.ebi.ac.uk/interpro/entry/InterPro/IPR000001/).
+(3) The new logic for internal links updates the redux state.
+This triggers a series of events, including (4) updating the URL using the browser history API, and (5) updating all the components that read the location from the state.

 ## Loading data and client cache